DigiLive/jQuery-Merge-for-php-diff/readme.md

 ----------

 I added an example folder.
 It should be pretty straight forward.
-You have to run ´composer install´ inside it because i did not include the PHP DIFF Class itself.
+You have to run `composer install` inside it because i did not include the PHP DIFF Class itself.
-There are a.txt and b.txt where you can change the compared files.
+There are `a.txt` and `b.txt` where you can change the compared files.
-Inside the index.php you can change the DIFF Style from side-by-side to inline and play with the plugin-options.
+Inside the `index.php` you can change the DIFF Style from side-by-side to inline and play with the plugin-options.

 Options